 Skipping the primer can backfire.
 If the surface isn’t properly evaluated and requires priming, you may end up repainting, which could prolong the project.
 That’s why inspecting the surface before skipping the primer is crucial.

-- On unpainted surfaces: Bare walls and wood tend to absorb paint, increasing paint consumption.
-Using a primer prevents waste and ensures the topcoat adheres smoothly.
+Bare walls and wood absorb paint quickly, increasing paint consumption.
+A primer prevents waste and helps the topcoat adhere smoothly.

-- Over different paint types: If the old paint differs from the new one (e.g., switching from oil-based to latex), the new layer may not adhere well.
-A primer helps create a proper bond between different paint types.
-“Read these for more information: How to paint acrylic over oil-based paint, how to paint over oil paint, and how to paint latex over oil paint.”
+If switching from one paint type to another (e.g., oil-based to latex), the new layer may not adhere properly.
+A primer creates a strong bond between different paint types.
+“Related article: How to paint latex over oil paint.”

-- Covering dark colors: Primers have higher coverage than standard paints, making them effective for covering dark colors with fewer layers.
+Primers provide better coverage than standard paints, making it easier to cover dark colors with fewer coats and reducing paint consumption.
 “Read this to learn more: painting over dark color without primer.”

-- Special paints or risky surfaces: Some projects, such as epoxy or decorative finishes, require specific primers to achieve the desired look.
+Some projects, such as epoxy or decorative surfaces, require special primers to achieve the desired look.
+Additionally, priming the surface beforehand helps eliminate risks when applying specialty paints.
+“Related article: Bathtub peeling.”

 How to Paint Without Primer?